THUNDERSTORMS

 Severe weather knocked out the power in Bloomington until very early Wednesday morning.
 I was not only unable to post but also unable to follow the election night action.
 Boo.

-This primary season is going to force us to change the way we teach about primary seasons.
 I struggle to think of the last election in which the nominations were not decided by or immediately after Super Tuesday.
 Unbelievably, the parity between Hillary and Obama is such that this really may go down to the wire for the first time since the institution of the McGovern-Fraser reforms of 1969-70, which turned the primaries/caucuses into actual nominating vehicles as opposed to simple popularity contests.
-While I suspect that about 0.0001% of Americans understand how things like Superdelegates and convention politics work, the nation may be about to get a crash course-style introduction.

 On the GOP side, McCain's resurrection appears complete, a fact that speaks to both the pathetic field and the overwhelming tendency of this system to produce the lamest / least threatening nominees in each party.